 The service quality issues were principally confined to three areas: (1) a few instances where there was a "discolored" water supply at Belvedere, whether caused by water main breaks or by issues with the operation of a well; (2) hardness of the water; and (3) customer communications, including information relating to BWAs and the proposed rate increase.
-Other areas of customer focus included the differential between
+Other areas of customer focus included the differential between other providers' rates for water and wastewater service and the "average" rates for CWSNC, and the move towards uniform rates which is associated with a large percentage increase for the Treasure Cove customers.

-&lt;sup>7 The Commission notes that the Company voluntarily met with a number of Belvedere customers on August 16, 2017, in Hampstead, North Carolina, the week prior to the Wilmington public hearing.
+5 The Commission notes the Company's voluntary effort to meet with a number of Belvedere customers on August 16, 2017, in Hampstead, the week prior to the Wilmington public hearing.
 Testimony in Wilmington indicated that approximately 120 interested residents attended the August meeting, along with CWSNC State President Matthew Klein and a number of his operational and executive staff members.